ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ![Presets Home](../assets/images/preset_home.png)

-1. Go to "Preset" tab
+1. Select **Preset** tab
-1. Save a backup before applying any preset
+1. Select **Save backup** before applying any preset
-1. Search for 'ExpressLRS' and click on the Link Preset that matches your link rate.
+1. Search for 'ExpressLRS' and select the Link Preset that matches your link rate.
 If no direct match is available, choose the next highest

     ![Presets Pick](../assets/images/preset_pick.png)

+1. Read through the options by selecting the dropdown list

+    !!! note "NOTE"
-1. Read through the options.
-NOTE: These are all optional, if none of them apply to your circumstances, it is OK to leave everything unticked
+        These are all optional, if none of them apply to your circumstances, it is OK to leave everything unticked

-1. Click the 'Pick' button to stage the preset
+1. Select 'Pick' to stage the preset

     ![Presets Save](../assets/images/preset_save.png)

-1. Click 'Save and Reboot' to apply the preset
+1. Select **Save and Reboot** to apply the preset